EPFL-LCSB/skimpy/README.rst

 We arre currently in the process of deploying SKiMpy and its depdency pyTFA to conda forge for a fullly atomated installation.
-In the meantime you can download current version of the respective packages `here <>`_.
-TEMP PACKAGES COMMING SOON!
+In the meantime you can download current version of the respective packages `here <https://github.com/EPFL-LCSB/skimpy/releases/tag/v1.0.0>`_.

 Then install pytfa and skimpy using the local source: